An operational characterization of mutual information in algorithmic information theory: Main results

 is a semi-decidable predicate of the triple $\langle a', t, k\rangle$.
 Therefore, given $t$ and the value of $C(a)$, we can run the process of enumeration of all A-clones of $a$.
 Thus, to identify some specific A-clone $a'$ of $a$ given $t$, we need to know the complexity of $a$ and the index of appearance of this specific clone in the enumeration of all A-clones.
 Hence, $C(a'\mid t)$ is not greater than $ \log |\mathrm{Clones}_A| + O(\log n). $ In particular, this inequality is true for $a$ itself.
 Similarly, $C(b\mid t)$ is not greater than $ \log |\mathrm{Clones}_B| + O(\log n). $ Taking the exponent of both sides of these inequalities, we obtain the Claim.

 Let us take a pair of ``typical'' clones $ (a',b') \in \mathrm{Clones}_A \times \mathrm{Clones}_B $ that maximizes $C(a',b' \mid t)$.
 Due to the claim above, this maximum is

 Thus, we have

 By definition of clones, $a'$ and $b'$ belong to the projection of the pre-image $f^{-1}(t)$.
 Since $f$ is a transcript-like function, it follows that $f(a',b')=t$.
-That is, given $a'$ and $b'$ we can compute $t$, so $C(t \mid a',b' ) =^+ 0$.
-Hence, the left hand side of \eqref{eq-1} can be upper bounded as
+That is, given $a'$ and $b'$ we can compute $t$, so $C(t \mid a',b' ) \eqp 0$.
+Hence, the left-hand side of \eqref{eq-1} can be upper bounded as

 (in the last inequality we used again the definition of clones).
 Combining \eqref{eq-1} and \eqref{eq-2} we obtain